-Yang Gui Fei -- Beautiful and Outstanding Musician in History of China with Tragic Ending
+Yang Gui Fei — Beautiful and Outstanding Musician in History of China and Her Tragic Ending

-Yang Yuhuan (719 -- 756), or Yang Gui Fei, was one of the Four Beauties in the history of China, and her love story with the Emperor Li Longji was very popular and widespread.
+Yang Yuhuan (719 — 756), respected as Yang Gui Fei or Lady Yang, Taoist Name as Tai Zhen, was one of the Four Beauties in the history of China.

 Beautiful Highborn Girl and Her Happy Marriage with Prince